Fundamental Theorem of Algebra

 "(x-3)" appears twice, so the root "3" has Multiplicity of 2

-You need to include the Multiplicities when you say a polynomial of degree n has n roots.
+The Multiplicities are included when we say "a polynomial of degree n has n roots".

 Example: x4+x3